 Lester Bangs can be problematic, especially when you read some of the pieces and realize he was only 22 when he wrote them.
-Problematic meaning it can make you lose confidence.
+Not “problematic” in the current over-used meaning of the word, but problematic meaning it can make you lose confidence in yourself as a writer.
 He stands as a crazed messy beacon of articulate raging fandom in an indifferent world – but hell, anyone can do that.
-But can you WRITE about it?
-He had an uncanny gift for realizing what was happening in the culture while it was happening.
-You may disagree with his conclusions, but you had better have a good counterargument.
-He wrote from the heart.
-His raging contemptuous and ultimately heartbroken obituary for Elvis Presley, published only a week after Presley died, is a testament to the immediacy and accessibility of his great gift with language.
+But can you WRITE like that?
+You may disagree with some of his conclusions, but you had better have a good counterargument.
+His raging and ultimately heartbroken obituary for Elvis Presley, published only a week after Presley died, is a testament to the immediacy and accessibility of his great gift with language and insight.
 He didn’t need time to percolate.
 He exploded in immediate aftermaths.

 Elvis Presley looms so large on the landscape that it is difficult for anyone to get a handle on him, and so they break him down into manageable parts.
 Oh, there were the Sun years.
 There was his time in the Army.
 His years in Hollywood.
 Let’s talk about his gospel singing.
 No, let’s talk about his country roots.
 Let’s talk about him as an R&B singer.
 Let’s come up with themes and then have every event dovetail into that theme.
 Let’s focus only on the dirt we can dig up.
 Let’s talk to every woman he fucked.
 (That’d be a long book.)
 Let’s pathologize/psychologize him.
 And what the hell was going on with his mother?
 Camps are set up, wars are waged between opposing sides.
 You have to have a “take” on Elvis Presley.
 You have to come in, guns blazing, and say, “NO. THIS IS HOW IT IS.”

 Hell, I’m doing it too.
 But I just happen to be right, that’s the difference.